adamcandy/web-irsend/README.md

 ============

 The developments include:
- - New web remote layout (with bigger buttons) - see below.
+ - New web remote layout (with bigger buttons) - see below,
- - Enable multiple lirc commands to be sent with one button press
+ - Enable multiple lirc commands to be sent with one button press,
- - Cleaned up links to enable proxying through an Apache server
+ - Cleaned up links to enable proxying through an Apache server,
- - Daemon script added
+ - Daemon script added.

 Daemon for autorunning on boot
 ==============================